-You must not treat workers who are married or in a civil partnership worse than you treat workers who are not married or not in a civil partnership.
+If you are married or in a civil partnership, your employer must not treat you worse than they treat workers who are not married or not in a civil partnership.

-However, you can treat them better.
+However, they can treat you better.
 This will not be unlawful discrimination against workers who are not married or in a civil partnership.

-But you must treat workers who are married to a person of the opposite sex and workers who are in a civil partnership the same.
-You must also treat workers who are married to a person of the same sex in the same way as you treat workers married to a person of the opposite sex.
+But your employer must treat workers who are married to a person of the opposite sex and workers who are in a civil partnership the same.
+They must also treat workers who are married to a person of the same sex in the same way as they treat workers married to a person of the opposite sex.

-For example: An employer gives an additional week's honeymoon leave to a woman who is getting married.
+Example - An employer gives an additional week's honeymoon leave to a woman who is getting married.
 Last year, her lesbian colleague who was celebrating a civil partnership was given only one extra day's leave to go on honeymoon.
 This is almost certainly unlawful discrimination because of sexual orientation.

-If you extend a benefit to partners of the people who work for you, for example, allowing them to drive a company car, or giving them staff discounts on your services, these benefits must be offered on the same terms to same-sex partners and opposite-sex partners.
+If your employer also gives benefits to workers' partners, for example, allowing them to drive a company car, or giving them staff discounts on services, these benefits must be offered on the same terms to same-sex partners and opposite-sex partners.

-You must be consistent about whether you require partners to be married or in a civil partnership to receive a benefit.
-If you give benefits to unmarried opposite-sex partners, you must give them on the same terms to same-sex partners who are not in a civil partnership or who are not married.
+Your employer must be consistent about whether they require partners to be married or in a civil partnership to receive a benefit.
+If they give benefits to unmarried opposite-sex partners, they must give them on the same terms to same-sex partners who are not in a civil partnership or who are not married.
 Not to do so would almost certainly be unlawful discrimination because of sexual orientation.

-The only exception to this is if a benefit was provided just for married workers before 5 December 2005 or applies to a time when someone was working for you before that date.
+The only exception to this is if a benefit was provided just for married workers before 5 December 2005 or applies to a time when someone was working for an employer before that date.

-Always remember that specific rules apply where pay or benefits are part of the worker's contract of employment and women and men are being paid differently.
-If, for example, the jobs for which you are providing a benefit based on whether a worker is married or in a civil partnership are mainly done by women or mainly done by men, so that people of one sex end up significantly better off than the other, you should also read the information at page 24: 'Making sure you are giving women and men equal pay and benefits'.
+Always remember that specific rules apply where pay or benefits are part of your contract of employment and women and men are being paid differently.
+If, for example, the jobs for which your employer is providing a benefit based on whether a worker is married or in a civil partnership are mainly done by women or mainly done by men, so that people of one sex end up significantly better off than the other, you should also read the information at page 21:'When your employer decides about pay and benefits for women and men'.